 According to the USDA's ChooseMyPlate.gov, adults should consume 3 cups of dairy products daily and choose low-fat or fat-free varieties.
 If you are consuming milk primarily to get calcium, you should consider adding other calcium-rich foods to your diet rather than overindulging in milk.
 For instance, fish rich in heart-healthy omega-3 fats that are also good sources of calcium include canned sardines and salmon.
 Spinach, kale, okra and beans are also good sources of calcium, and the DASH diet recommends increasing the amount of vegetables you eat.

 If you have been diagnosed with high blood pressure, your treatment — which includes your diet — should be supervised by a physician.
-Your doctor can recommend effective prescription medications and also suggest other dietary measures you can take, such as reducing your intake of salt, junk food and refined carbohydrates and boosting your intake of high-fiber and potassium-rich foods.
+Your doctor can recommend effective prescription medications and also suggest other dietary measures you can take, such as reducing your intake of salt, ultra-processed foods and refined carbohydrates and boosting your intake of high-fiber and potassium-rich foods.